A people-focused career

-I now have three wonderful children, aged between 10 and 15 years old and (although they would say that their Dad and I are still hard work occasionally) we get on like a house with the heating turned up.
+I have three wonderful children, now aged between 14 and 19 and, although they would say that their dad and I are still hard work occasionally, we get on like a house with the heating turned up.

-From the success of SuperKids I have now created additional programmes to cover parenting and older children; all aimed at creating harmony, happiness and higher achievement from each member of your family.
+From the success of Brilliant Minds (formerly SuperKids) I have now created additional programmes to cover parenting and older children; all aimed at creating harmony, happiness and higher achievement from each member of your family.

 My professional qualifications include: